ClickHouse/ClickHouse/docs/en/sql-reference/operators/in.md

 One workaround if local_table_2 does not meet the requirements, is to use `GLOBAL IN` or `GLOBAL JOIN`.

-If a table doesn't have a sampling key, more flexible options for [parallel_replicas_mode](#settings-parallel_replicas_mode) can be used that can produce different and more optimal behaviour.
+If a table doesn't have a sampling key, more flexible options for [parallel_replicas_custom_key](#settings-parallel_replicas_custom_key) can be used that can produce different and more optimal behaviour.